boto3 and boto

 -

-with the credentials for Object Storage and copy the following information to it:[default] aws_access_key_id = <static_key_ID> aws_secret_access_key = <secret_key>
+with credentials for Object Storage and copy the following data into it:[default] aws_access_key_id = <static_key_ID> aws_secret_access_key = <secret_key>

 -